cscarpon/FMT/README.md

 # Forest_Analyser_5000
-Lidar Tool designed to help foresters, scientists, citizen scientists, and anyone who is curious enough to explore.
+A tool for the pre-processing, processing, and post processing point cloud (PC), raster, and shapefiles.
+The Forest_Analyser_5000 is designed to help foresters, scientists, citizen scientists, and anyone who is curious enough to explore.